kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 A framework-specific skill can reduce this ambiguity before the first edit.

-## Hallucinated Framework APIs Are Often Plausible
+## Hallucinated Framework APIs Are Often Plausible { #hallucinated-framework-apis-often }

 One of the most frustrating AI errors is not obviously absurd code.
 It is code that looks exactly like something that *should* exist.